The amount of medicine you use during a 1-month period. In most cases, your doctor will prescribe a 1-month supply or less for short-term medicine.

 If you are covered by two or more health plans, this process decides the amount each plan pays for a claim.

 A set dollar amount you pay out of your own pocket for your medicine.
 Your copay is set by your plan.
-Learn more about your plan’s details in Benefits Overview page found in the Benefits menu.
+Learn more about your plan’s details in Benefits Overview.

 If you take a medicine to treat a long-term condition (one that lasts 3 months or longer), then your prescription plan might use certain rules that affect the price of your medicine and the way you get it.
 A “courtesy fill” is the number of fills and refills you can order, before these rules fully take effect.